stelace/stelace/README.md

     n -h

 ##### Node version warning
-Each time you change the version of Node.js, you need to reinstall npm because it's overriden.
+Each time you change the version of Node.js, you need to reinstall npm because it's overridden.

     sudo npm install -g npm